rubra-ai/rubra/docs/docs/quickstart.md

 Once the installation script is complete, the Rubra UI will be accessible at <a href="http://localhost:8501">http://localhost:8501</a>.

 Enjoy!
 Start chatting with the Welcome Assistant and ask it a question that requires a web browser.
-Learn more about how you can [use Rubra here] (/category/using-rubra).
+Learn more about how you can [use Rubra here](/category/using-rubra).